vovgou/loxodon-framework/docs/LoxodonFramework_en.md

 | positions | vector3-array | (0,1,1.2),(2,2,0),(1.3,0.5,5) |
 | colors | color-array | #FF0000,#00FF00 |

-**XML and CSV conversion**
+**Conversion between XML and CSV**

 The XML configuration file and the CSV configuration file can be converted to each other, but you need to pay attention to the configuration of the array type.
-In the CSV, "," is used for division, and in XML, it is used to identify the division.
-"There may be an error converting to csv file format.
+In the CSV, "," is used for division, and it is used to identify the division in XML.
+There may be an error while converting from "," to csv file format.

-Select the root directory of the XML configuration file, right-click and select the Loxodon / Xml To Csv command, all xml files in the directory will be automatically converted into csv format files, and different language versions in XML will be combined into the same csv file.
+Select the root directory of the XML configuration file, right-click and select the Loxodon/Xml To Csv command, all xml files in the directory will be automatically converted into csv format files, and different language versions in XML will be combined into the same csv file.
 Similarly, the CSV file can also be converted into an XML file.
 If the CSV file contains configuration versions in multiple languages, it will be split into multiple XML files.

 ![](images/xml2csv.png)